cp2k/cp2k/docs/methods/properties/x-ray/delta-kick.md

 ## CP2K Input

-In this tutorial, we will study the response of a carbon-monoxide in the gas phase obtained by applying the $\delta$-kick along its perpendicular direction.
-We will focus on the X-Ray range, but in principle, other ranges of frequency can be sampled using the same approach.
+The following example is to simulate the response of carbon-monoxide in the gas phase when applying the $\delta$-kick along the perpendicular to the CO bond.
+The analysis is done within the X-Ray range, but in principle, any other range of frequency can be sampled using the same approach, providing that fime step and length of the propagation are opportunely adjusted.

-The input file RTP.inp presents an example to propagate the electronic density of an isolated carbon-monoxide molecule, upon the application of a predefined $\delta$-kick.
-The simulation is performed at the DFT/PBEh level of theory.
-For the expansion of the density the all-electron PCSEG-2 basis sets are used.
+The ifollowing input file `RTP.inp` is for a simulation at the DFT/PBEh level of theory, it uses the GAPW approah and the density is expandedn in the all-electron PCSEG-2 basis sets.

 ```none
 &GLOBAL